-5.6-4 Criteria for Selecting Recipients from Group of Eligible Applicants Eligible applicants are funded to the limit of available funds on a first-come, first-served basis.
-Deadlines for priority application are established annually.
+5.6-4 Criteria for Selecting Recipients from Group of Eligible Applicants Eligible applicants are funded to the limit of available allocated funds.
+Students must be enrolled in a high demand occupation, be attending the second half of their program and have been awarded Pell during the current award year.